-You already know how to get around with your devices such as your iPad, iPhone, Apple Watch, etc. But have you set up your Photos and Music to be mobile too?
+You already know how to get around with your Apple devices such as your iPad, iPhone, Apple Watch, etc. But have you set up your Photos and Music to be mobile too?
 These are some services you may want to add to your personal Apple ecosphere.
 See also my page on my use of Evernote, where I store all the files in my life, and I mean that literally.

 Your Virtual Storage